 The aim is to provide potential hubs with business development skills and help them with their business model definition and feasibility study.

-Partners who are interested in participating in the training programme are invited to fill in the Application Form) by 22nd October.
-After a first selection, individual interviews will take place in October and November.
+Partners who are interested in participating in the training programme are invited to fill in the Application Form) by 7 November.
+After a first selection, individual interviews will take place in November.